 A rigorous justification of flux calibration requirements requires a documented analysis beyond the scope of this report.
 However, there was a consensus within the ASAC based on the collective experience of its members that flux calibration uncertainties of 10% would preclude many kinds of projects.
-It was also the general consensus that absolute uncertainties of 1% were perhaps not often required, although failure to meet this specification could preclude major areas of interest, notably polarisation and some planetary studies.
-It may be possible for many of the projects alluded to above to make do with uncertainties of a few %.
+It was also the general consensus that absolute uncertainties of 1% were perhaps not often required, although failure to meet this specification could preclude major areas of interest, notably polarisation and planetary studies.
+It may be possible for many of the projects described above to tolerate uncertainties of a few %.

 This conclusion can be refined with a more thorough investigation of the science drivers.